Silvia is a doctoral student in the Marketing Unit at the Harvard Business School.

 Keywords: consumer behavior;

-Conspicuous Consumption of Time: When Busyness Becomes a Status Symbol
+Conspicuous Consumption of Time: When Busyness at Work and Lack of Leisure Time Become a Status Symbol

 'Be Careless with That!'
 Availability of Product Upgrades Increases Cavalier Behavior toward Possessions

 Bellezza, Silvia, and Joshua Ackerman. "'Be Careless with That!'
 Availability of Product Upgrades Increases Cavalier Behavior toward Possessions."
 White Paper Series, October 2013.
 View Details